hasura/react-apollo-todo/README.md

 ## Mutation using variables.

+Passing variables is important.
+Including when cache is updated.

 ## Update / Delete todos

 # Subscriptions

 ## How does subscriptions work? websocket / apollo-subscriptions-transport-ws

+A very common way of using refetchQueries is to import queries defined for other components to make sure that those components will be updated:

 ## Public todos / Online member count